Revolutionary-Games/Thrive/doc/setup_instructions.md

 line tools.
 They are also an alternative to using Poedit, with the gettext tools you can just use them and a plain text editor to work on translations.

 On Windows you can download precompiled versions of the tools.
 You will likely need to extract them and then add the folder you extracted them in to your PATH for them to be found.
+Note that there are some really old versions floating around on the internet.
+You should try to find at least version `0.21`.

 On Linux use your package manager to install the `gettext` package.
 On Mac the same package is available through Homebrew.